 One important first step would be for Ethiopia to engage in an honest and open dialogue with affected peoples in the Lower Omo River Basin, those who live around Lake Turkana, and the Kenyan government.
 We recommend that Ethiopia delay completion of the Gibe III and commercial irrigation plantations until a legitimate region-wide environmental and socio-economic impact analysis has been completed and publicly released.
 Ethiopia should engage with international experts and with Kenya on the possibility of developing an integrated water-resources management plan for the Lower Omo.
 Such a plan would take into account the water needs of all stakeholders in the basin (including those of ecosystems), analyze the carrying capacity of the river in regards to future dams and plantations, and review the potential for environmental flows.
 For any of these efforts to succeed, Ethiopia must embrace a more inclusive process for decision-making in the basin based on transparency and accountability.

-About the Author: Catherine Fong received a B.S. in Environmental Engineering from Stanford University and a M.S. in the Hydrological Sciences at the University of California, Davis.
+About the Author: Catherine Fong is currently a National Science Foundation Graduate Fellow in the Hydrological Sciences at the University of California, Davis.
+She received a B.S. in Environmental Engineering from Stanford University.